Des Moines Prostitution Lawyer

 "Moral disapproval of a group cannot be a legitimate governmental interest under the Equal Protection Clause because legal classifications must not be 'drawn for the purpose of disadvantaging the group burdened by the law.' " Lawrence at 583 (quoting Romer v.
 Evans, 517 U.S. 620 (1996)).

 Iowa's gross criminalization of prostitution is directed at harming a politically unpopular group.
 If Iowa courts are willing to apply the "rational basis with bite" scrutiny that equal protection provisions demand, there's reason to hope that Iowa's unjust prostitution prohibition might finally end.
+I can't make any promises about outcomes, but if you'd like to fight your prostitution charges on all available constitutional law grounds, it's an issue I'd be happy to argue at some length.

 First Amendment